 Neptune in Ovid

-This reality is no doubt caused by his synchronism with Poseidon, whose mythology was hoisted onto Neptune, obscuring the original conceptions of the Italian god.
-However, we do have a passage in the metamorphoses of Ovid about how Neptune sculpted the valleys and mountains of the earth with his trident.
+This reality is no doubt caused by his synchronism with Poseidon, whose mythology was hoisted onto Neptune, obscuring the original conceptions of the Roman god.
+However, we do have a passage in the Metamorphoses of Ovid about how Neptune sculpted the valleys and mountains of the earth with his trident.

 Ovid also says that Neptune flooded the earth at this point due to such overzealous sculpting, but eventually told his son Triton to blow his conch in order for the waters to recede.
 When they had receded to a suitable level, Neptune left the waters as they were and, in the process, sculpted the world as it is.